alexyu132/all-chat/README.md

 # all-chat
-A simple anonymous chat room using Node and Socket.IO.
+A simple chat room using Node and Socket.IO.